Business Travel Tips for Entrepreneurs Who Fly More Than They’d Like

 The idea that you should always be working in airports is worth questioning.
 If you have two hours at a gate, deep focused work is rarely possible — the environment is too unpredictable and the interruptions too frequent.
 Use that time for the low-stakes work: email triage, light reading, catching up on podcasts, or genuinely decompressing before a high-stakes meeting.

 Lounge access changes this equation.
 A quiet lounge with reliable Wi-Fi, food, and a workspace is close enough to a real office to do real work.
 Priority Pass, airline status, or a premium card that includes lounge access is one of the better investments for anyone flying 10 or more times a year.
+If you want a full breakdown of which lounges are actually worth your time, our guide to the best airport lounges for business travelers covers the top options by network and how to get access without airline status.

 Protect Your Sleep

 This is the one that most entrepreneurs undervalue until they show up to an important meeting running on four hours of red-eye sleep and two airport espressos.
 Sleep is a performance variable, and travel disrupts it systematically.
+On longer hauls before high-stakes meetings, this is also the conversation worth having about whether a business class seat pays for itself — our breakdown of when upgrading to business class actually makes sense gives you a clear framework for that decision.

 A few things that actually work: book the first flight out when possible (less delay risk, more of the day preserved), use a sleep mask and earplugs on overnight flights rather than screens, and if you’re crossing time zones, shift your sleep schedule a day or two before you leave rather than trying to adjust on arrival.